chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `JOIN` request message, which must be sent to the iChen&reg; 4.1 Server immediately after establishing a connection.
+This class implements the `JOIN` request message, which must be sent to the iChen® 4.1 Server immediately after establishing a connection.

 If this message is not sent, or if the server fails to authenticate the connection, then the server may or may not terminate the connection and/or refuse to send further messages.

 If this request is successful, the server responds with a [`JoinResponseMessage`](#joinresponsemessage) message.

 ### Properties